 Yes.
 The app makes this easy to do.
 Press the share button (as shown below), select PDF, and then choose your Mail app.
 The PDF report will be attached to an email you can then send to your doctor.

 Yes.
-Follow the instructions above, but select CSV instead of PDF as output format.
+Follow the instructions above, but select Excel or CSV instead of PDF as output format.
 Then either save the file on your device, or email it to yourself.
-The CSV file can be opened in Excel or other spreadsheet software like Google Sheets.

 You can email it to anyone you like.
 You might want to periodically email your data to yourself for safekeeping and backup purposes.
 You can also save the PDF or CSV file on your device for later use.